 Today is a good day to take the next step

-My Career As A Healer Feeds My Soul I could do a lot of other things in life, but few other paths would allow me to celebrate the changes I get to see in you, my clients.
+My Career as a Therapist Feeds My Soul I could do a lot of other things in life, but few other paths would allow me to celebrate the changes I get to see in you, my clients.

-My career path these past nine years has led me to work in various roles directly with cis, trans, LGBQ, and POC youth and adults.
+My career path these past nine years has led me to work in various roles directly with cis, trans, LGBQ, and BIPOC youth and adults.
 I’ve been a:

 Case Manager for impoverished community members in inner-city Nashville, TN.